 A: CoolSculpting is designed for fat reduction.
 However, it may help contribute to cellulite reduction in specific treatment areas.
 There are currently no FDA clearances for cellulite reduction with CoolSculpting.
 However, our office offers incredible treatments like Inmode Evolve to reduce the appearance of cellulite and trim, tighten, and tone your skin.

-Q: Why should I choose Southern Cosmetic Laser for CoolSculpting in Aiken?
+Q: Why should I choose Southern Cosmetic Laser for CoolSculpting in Aiken, SC?

 A: Southern Cosmetic Laser is a CoolSculpting certified practice and has completed advanced training at the CoolSculpting University.
 With a highly-trained staff of medical professionals, we're one of the leading providers of CoolSculpting in South Carolina.
 We know that peace of mind is precious these days.
 That's why we're committed to you and your body contouring transformation every step of the way.